-Chirag platform, Central Azeri platform, West Azeri platform, East Azeri platform, Shah Deniz platform and the Deepwater Gunashli platform, West Chirag platform
+Chirag platform, Central Azeri platform, West Azeri platform, East Azeri platform, Shah Deniz platform, Deepwater Gunashli platform, West Chirag platform

 Transportation and storage

 TRANSPORTATION: Sangachal terminal – an oil and gas processing terminal south of Baku.
 Baku-Tbilisi-Ceyhan pipeline (BTC) – a 1,768km oil pipeline (443km in Azerbaijan) linking Sangachal terminal to Ceyhan marine terminal in Turkey.
 South Caucasus Pipeline (SCP) – a 691km gas pipeline (443km in Azerbaijan) between Sangachal terminal and the Georgia-Turkey border.
 Western Route Export Pipeline (WREP) – a 829km pipeline (456km in Azerbaijan) linking Sangachal terminal to Supsa on Georgia’s Black Sea coast.
 CAPACITY: BTC – 1.2 million barrels per day; SCP – 19.8 million standard cubic metres (mmscm) per day; WREP – 106 thousand barrels per day.
-Sangachal terminal –1.2 million barrels (about 164,000 tonnes) of oil per day and 41.5mmscm of gas per day (27.4 from SD and 14.1 from ACG).
+Sangachal terminal –1.2 million barrels (about 164,000 tonnes) of oil per day and 49.3 mmscm of gas per day.
 Crude oil storage capacity of 3.2 million barrels (450,000 tonnes).

-About $43.1 billion on the ACG, BTC, SD and SCP projects since the establishment of Azerbaijan International Operating Company in 1995
+Around 66 billion on the ACG, BTC, SD and SCP projects since 1995 till the end of the first quarter of 2017.